mincong-classroom/containers/docs/lab-1.md

 ### 2.1 Initialize database

 Import the following SQL script into your MySQL database.
-You can execute it from the root of the Git repository:
+You can execute this command from the root of the Git repository:

 ``` sh
 docker exec -i weekend-mysql mysql -u root < weekend-mysql/init.sql